A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Abstract

 \section{Abstract}

-Over the last two decades, hand-crafted feature extractors have been used in order to compose image representations.
-Recently, data-driven feature learning have been explored as a way of producing more representative visual features.
-In this work, we proposed two approaches to learn image visual representations which aims at providing more effective and compact image representations.
-Our strategy employs Genetic Algorithms to improve hand-crafted feature extraction algorithms by optimizing colour quantization for the image domain.
-Our hypothesis is that changes in the quantization affect the description quality of the features enabling representation improvements.
-We conducted a series of experiments in order to evaluate the robustness of the proposed approaches in the task of content-based image retrieval in eight well-known datasets from different visual properties.
-Experimental results indicated that the approach focused on representation effectiveness outperformed the baselines in all the tested scenarios.
-The other approach, more focused on compactness, was able to produce competitive results by keeping or even reducing the final feature dimensionality until 25\% smaller with statistically equivalent performance.
+Over the last decades, hand-crafted feature extractors have been used to encode image visual properties into feature vectors.
+Recently, data-driven feature learning approaches have been successfully explored as alternatives for producing more representative visual features.
+In this work, we combine both research venues, focusing on the color quantization problem.
+We propose two data-driven approaches to learn image representations through the search for optimized quantization schemes, which lead to more effective feature extraction algorithms and compact representations.
+Our strategy employs Genetic Algorithm, a soft-computing apparatus successfully utilized in Information-retrieval-related optimization problems.
+We hypothesize that changing the quantization affects the quality of image description approaches, leading to effective and efficient representations.
+We evaluate our approaches in content-based image retrieval tasks, considering eight well-known datasets with different visual properties.
+Results indicate that the approach focused on representation effectiveness outperformed baselines in all tested scenarios.
+The other approach, which also considers the size of created representations, produced competitive results keeping or even reducing the dimensionality of feature vectors up to 25\%.